mkoenigb/OSM-Geofabrik_Universal-QML-Style/README.md

 Download the repository and create your QGIS Project in the main folder.
 Add your OSM data downloaded from http://download.geofabrik.de/ as .shp.zip format and add it to your project.
 Now add the .qml files via right-clicking on each layer -> properties -> style -> load style.
+Of course you can also use another folder structure.
+To keep symbols just open the .qml files with a texteditor and replace all paths.

 # Background and intention
 I often need vector maps based on osm data.
 As ive done a new map (and style) everytime I started a new project I decided to create a style I can use for all places in the world in all scales.
 A criteria is, that no data shall be modified neither new layers created.
 Goal is to just download data, add styles and done.